Beta

 On the transfer-partner side, Turkish Miles&Smiles accepts points from Chase Ultimate Rewards, Citi ThankYou, and Capital One, all at a 1:1 ratio to Turkish miles.
 That means a transfer of 45,000 Chase UR points converts directly into the miles needed for one business-class award.
 However, transfers to airline programs are instant to a few days depending on the bank and are almost always non-reversible, so confirming partner saver space before initiating any transfer is non-negotiable.
 Turkish also partners with Marriott Bonvoy at a 3:1 ratio (with the standard Marriott 5,000-mile bonus at 60,000 points transferred), but that path is inefficient for an exact 45,000-mile target.

 The conservative CPP framing matters here.
 Our 1.1¢ valuation for Turkish miles reflects real-world redemption friction: partner availability limits, the occasional fuel surcharge on some itineraries, and the fact that Miles&Smiles has adjusted its award chart more than once in recent years.
 Even using that conservative baseline, spending 45,000 miles generates roughly $495 in value at our table prices.
 The cash ticket near $3,500 represents a theoretical uplift to 7.8¢/pt, but that number is aspirational unless you actually secure space.
-Compare this against other South American business-class sweet spots before deciding which currency to deploy, particularly if you hold Aeroplan miles, which price some South America routes differently.
+Compare this against other South American business-class sweet spots before deciding which currency to deploy, particularly if you hold a transfer partner miles, which price some South America routes differently.
 Find space first, then transfer.

 Top redemptions for this route